Interpretable Visual Question Answering by Reasoning on Dependency Trees: Tree-Structured Composition Reasoning Network

 Given the tree-structured layout of the dependency tree, our PTGRN module is sequentially used on each word node to mine visual evidence and integrate features of its child nodes from bottom to top, and then it predicts the final answer at the root of the tree.
 Formally, each PTGRN module can be written as

-We process each node by post-order traversing on the dependency tree.
-The type of edge indicates whether a node serves as a modifier, which can modify their parent node by referring to a more specific object, or is a subject/object of its predicate parent node.
-We thus pass both the attention map and hidden representation of a node to its parent based on the edge such that the parent node can generate a more precise attention map as ${att}_{j}$ or integrate the features of child nodes to enhance the representation given the predicate word.

-After propagating through all word nodes, the output message of the root node $[m^h_{root},m^a_{root}]$ are used to predict the answer.
+We process each node by postorder traversing on the dependency tree.
+The type of edge indicates whether a node serves as a modifier, which can modify their parent node by referring to a more specific object, or as a subject/object of its predicate parent node.
+We thus pass both the attention map and the hidden representation of a node to its parent based on the edge such that the parent node can generate a more precise attention map as ${att}_{j}$ or integrate the features of child nodes to enhance the representation given the predicate word.
+After propagating through all word nodes, the output message of the root node $[m^h_{root},m^a_{root}]$ is used to predict the answer.
 We perform global max pooling on the encoded attention map $m^a_{root}$ and concatenate it with $m^h_{root}$.
-This concatenated feature are passed through a multilayer perceptron with three layers to predict the final answer $y$.
+This concatenated feature is passed through a multilayer perceptron with three layers to predict the final answer $y$.

-Our model is stacked by a list of node module following a tree-structured layout.
+Our model is stacked by a list of node modules with a tree-structured layout.
 Weights are shared across all node modules.
 The entire model can be trained in an end-to-end manner with only the supervision signal $y$.